Fawlty Towers – rare photos from the Radio Times Archive

 The pilot episode of Fawlty Towers very nearly wasn’t made at all.
 A notorious BBC memo, dated 29 May 1974, from a script editor to the head of comedy, stated: “I’m afraid I thought this one as dire as its title… a collection of clichés and stock characters, which I can’t see being anything but a disaster.”

-To mark the latest reshowing of Fawlty Towers on BBC1, Radio Times has dug deep into the archive and unearthed a selection of Don Smith’s rare photographs.
-He was on set for five of the six episodes of series one…
+To mark the latest reshowing of Fawlty Towers on BBC One, Radio Times has dug deep into the archive and unearthed a selection of Don Smith’s rare photographs.
+He was on set for five of the six episodes of series one.

 Episode 1: A Touch of Class